gokberkakdeniz/akdeniz.dev/src/blog/spring-boot-mjml-and-thymleaf-integration.md

 ---
-title: Integrate MJML and Thymeleaf using Gulp and Maven in Spring Boot
+title: Integrate MJML and Thymeleaf in Spring Boot
 date: 2021-07-01
-description: Integrate MJML and Thymeleaf using Gulp and Maven in Spring Boot
+description: Integrating MJML and Thymeleaf using Gulp and Maven in Spring Boot
 tagz:
   - spring boot
   - mjml